 What app do you know you’re underutilizing?

 How many times a day do you use your iPhone, iPad, and by extension your Watch?

-What Today View widgets are you using and why?
+What Today View widgets are helping you out?

 What is your favorite feature of the iPhone?